BitsAndAtoms/BitsAndAtoms/README.md

 - 👋 Hi, I’m @BitsAndAtoms
-- 👀 I’m interested in open source projects and accessible software
+- 👀 I’m interested in accessible software for all
-- 🌱 I’m currently learning about data pipelines
+- 🌱 I’m currently creating data pipelines
-- 💞️ I’m looking to collaborate on scientific computing projects
+- 💞️ I’m looking to collaborate on scientific computing
-- 📫 How to reach me ...
-Just go to my website bitsandatoms.github.io and submit the form or DM here
+- 📫 Just DM me here or submit form at https://bitsandatoms.github.io/

 <!---
 BitsAndAtoms/BitsAndAtoms is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.